DosenbachGreene/processing_pipeline/README.md

     --session_label [session_label] --scan_label [scan_label]
 ```

-where project_name, subject_id, and experiment_id are the XNAT project, subject, and experiment IDs, respectively.
+where `project_name`, `subject_id`, and `experiment_id` are the XNAT project, subject, and experiment IDs,
-This script will create the data at `base_dir/project_name/subject_id/experiment_id/SCANS` directory, and also
+respectively.
+This script will create the data at `base_dir/project_name/subject_id/experiment_id/SCANS` directory,
-generate the necessary study folders and SCANS.studies.txt file needed for the pipeline.
+and also generate the necessary study folders and SCANS.studies.txt file needed for the pipeline.

 ### Generating Param Files